 The report calls for a major overhaul of education systems across the region, particularly higher education, to unlock the human talent needed to reinvigorate economic growth and boost convergence with high-income countries.

-At this online seminar, Ivan Torre, Senior Economist, Office of the Chief Economist for Europe and Central Asia, and Sergiy Kasyanenko, Economist, Office of the Chief Economist for Europe and Central Asia, World Bank, will present the main points of the report.
-This online seminar will be held in English without interpretation into Japanese.
+At this online seminar, Ivan Torre, Senior Economist, Office of the Chief Economist for Europe and Central Asia, and Sergiy Kasyanenko, Economist, Office of the Chief Economist for Europe and Central Asia, World Bank, presented the main points of the report.

 Speaker: